emqx/emqx-docs/en_US/faq/enterprise.md

 # Business Service

-## What's the major difference between EMQX enterprise and broker?
+## What's the major difference between EMQX Enterprise and EMQX?

 **Tags:** [*Enterprise*](tags.md#enterprise)

-EMQX Enterprise is based on EMQX, it includes all of the features from comunity edition.
+EMQX Enterprise is based on EMQX, it includes all of the features from EMQX.
 More features are added:

-- Data persistence: Enterprise version supports to persist data to several kinds of databases, includes the popular relational database, such as MySQL, PostgreSQL; Memory database, such as Redis; Non-SQL DB, such as MongoDB.
+- Data persistence: EMQX Enterprise supports to persist data to several kinds of databases, includes the popular relational database, such as MySQL, PostgreSQL; Memory database, such as Redis; Non-SQL DB, such as MongoDB.

 - Kafka bridge: Forward MQTT message to Kafka clusters through internal bridge plugins, application can consume Kafka message to implement the streaming data process.

 - RabbitMQ bridge: Forward MQTT message to RabbitMQ, application can consume RabbitMQ message to integrate with 3rd party system.

-- More rule-engine Integrations: Various data integration with databases and streaming platforms, to name a few
+- More rule engine integrations: Various data integration with databases and streaming platforms, to name a few

   - Streaming platforms: Kafka, Pulsar, RocketMQ (or AMQP in general), SAP Event Mesh,